 - Change: The Magazine of Higher Learning.

 He was the 2011 Professional and Organizational Development Network in Higher Education’s (POD Network) conference co-chair and served on the core faculty of the POD-sponsored New Faculty Developers Institute from 2009-15.
-He is a former member of the POD Network’s board of directors (2013-2016), chair of the Membership Committee (2013-2016), and Chair of the Robert J. Menges Award subcommittee.
+He is a former member of the POD Network’s board of directors (2013-16), and former chair of the Membership Committee (2013-16) and Robert J. Menges Award subcommittee (2016-18).
 With colleagues Dorothe Bach and Adriana Streifer, he won the 2014 POD Network Innovation Award for work on a valid & reliable syllabus rubric; with Lindsay Wheeler and Itiya Aneece the 2015 Robert J. Menges Award for Outstanding Research in Educational Development for work on student perceptions of syllabi; with Adarsh Char, Lauren Kane-Sample, Chip Evans, William Hall the 2016 POD Network Innovation Award for work on c3Design.
+He is currently co-editor of To Improve the Academy: A Journal of Educational Development.

 Michael’s pedagogical interests include course design, active learning, student motivation, and creative thinking.
-He teaches a seminar on the science of learning, a highly interdisciplinary course on infinity, and a large-enrollment, inquiry-based laboratory course for first-year chemistry students.
+He has taught a wide range of courses from chemistry lecture and lab courses and applied calculus courses to a suite of 1st- and 2nd-year seminars on the science of learning, pedagogy, "living your best college life," and infinity.
 In 2012, he won one of UVA’s All-University Teaching Awards.